puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

     $ sudo /etc/init.d/puppetdb start

-And if Puppet is installed, you can permanently enable it by running:
+And if Puppet is installed, you can permanently enable PuppetDB by running:

     $ sudo puppet resource service puppetdb ensure=running enable=true